matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/4 Test Activities and Testware.md

 * Work products include:
   * Test logs
   * Defect reports
-* Status of each element of the test basis can be determined and reported on via bidirectional traceability with the associated test procedures
+* Status of each element of the test basis can be determined & reported on via bidirectional traceability with the associated test procedures

 ### Test Environment Requirements – ISO/IEC/IEEE 29119 Standard
 * Overview